jerry81/fastAPI/README.md

 pydantic's orm mode tells model to read data even if it is not a dict

+### python copy package

+provides deepcopy method

+### setattr

+setattr(object, name, value)
+out of box function, sets value of attribute of object if attr is not found it is created used over dot notation when the attribute is a variable

 ### troubleshooting

 when running pytest, ImportError while importing test module